What is The challenge?

 Discussion: How do you maintain throughput when both humans and models are unpredictable clients?

-1. Understanding concurrency in AI systems
+What is concurrency in AI systems?

 AI workloads are bursty and heterogeneous: